April 25, 2024

 Feeling more relaxed and entertained by the apparent joke, I sped up.
 Moments later, I spotted three friends from school by the roadside, waving signs that read, “YOU MADE IT,” “WELCOME HOME,” and “I LOVE YOU.”
 As they suddenly jumped in front of my car, I swerved to avoid hitting them, skidding to a halt on the dirt road.
 I leaped out, greeted by the glare of my car’s headlights.

 “What are ya’ll doing here?”
 Laughter was my only response from my friends.
 They rushed to me, grabbed my arms, and began directing me to step across some barbed wire fencing.
 “Where’re we going?”
-I asked, a mix of excitement and apprehension in my voice.

 “We’re going to a party, and you’re the guest of honor,” they replied, their voices now hollow.